-TMJ and Bruxism Treatment in Lake Oswego
+TMD and Bruxism Treatment in Lake Oswego

 Do you know the importance of the position of your teeth?
 Your occlusion, also called your bite, is the position of your jaw when your teeth are together.
 In the past, dentists based treatment decisions on the natural position of your bite, rather than attempting adjustments.

 However, modern dentistry has shown us that a problematic jaw position can play a significant role in TMJ issues.
 As a neuromuscular dentist, Dr. Bowden takes every aspect of the jaw including teeth, joints, and muscles into consideration to offer specialized treatments for TMD.
+At Aesthetic Dentistry of Lake Oswego, we approach every aspect of your care with whole-body wellness in mind, recognizing the deep connection between your occlusion and your overall health.

 TMD refers to temporomandibular joint disorders.
 To understand TMD, Dr. Bowden believes it’s important to understand how the muscles in your jaw work.